Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 People often underestimate rideshare cost.
 Things to factor in:

 • Tip.
 A tip on each leg adds 15–20% to the fare.
+Many people forget to include this when estimating.

 • Wait time on return.
 Late-night arrival queues for rideshare pickup at major airports can stretch 20–40 minutes during peak periods.
 Your time has value.